vjoel/tupelo/doc/subspace.md

 Even though we have this useful shortcut, it's important to fully understand the more verbose portable object templates, and they are discussed in the next section.

+Another useful shortcut is the #subspace method, available in both Client and Transaction, which returns a template suitable for operating on the specified subspace:

+    read subspace "wine"

+This reads the first tuple in the subspace.

 Portable Object Templates
 -------------------------